Posted on 2 Comments

 We have written a step-by-step 27-page PDF document that is complete with photos and detailed instructions for the construction of this DIY Cameo Pro Stand.

-These instructions are a downloadable PDF document available
+These instructions are available to confirmed newsletter subscribers.

 Like what you see, buy us a coffee.